top of page

 First, it is entirely possible that Perez’s lawsuits are not finished.
 AUL has already indicated that they are looking at all options, despite the weakness of their case.
 Additionally, the FCPS personnel who were harassed, defamed, and/or threatened in this process, particularly Ms. Garcia, have good cases against multiple parties for defamation.

 Second, it is almost certain that someone will lose their job.
 It is inconceivable that any teacher could keep their job after what was described in the initial and final independent FCPS investigations, now that the defamation litigation was dismissed.
+FCPS has an array of regulations and policies for staff to follow, and there are consequences for violating them.

 Third, FCPS suffered economic and reputational damage due to the accusations and lawsuits that cannot be restored.
-The investigations cost millions of dollars, as did the lawsuit, and there is uncosted time and energy spent by FCPS staff and the Superintendent to address the issues caused by the allegations brought by Perez and her associates.
+The investigations cost millions of dollars, as did the lawsuit, and there is un-costed time and energy spent by FCPS staff and the Superintendent to address the issues caused by the allegations brought by Perez and her associates.
 This doesn’t even touch the damage caused by the unsubstantiated allegations initially published in blogs and on social media.
 It is unfortunate that FCPS can never recover these costs.

-Fourth, taxpayers will have to foot the bills of the legal bills of the FCPS investigations, FCPS defense of Perez’s lawsuits, the police investigation initiated by former Governor Youngkin which never surfaced, and the multiple investigations conducted by the federal government.
+Fourth, taxpayers will have to foot the legal bills of the FCPS investigations, FCPS defense of Perez’s lawsuits, the police investigation initiated by former Governor Youngkin which never surfaced, and the multiple investigations conducted by the federal government.
 Additionally, the court time in Fairfax Circuit Court and the Eastern District Court of Virginia is also costly to local, state, and federal taxpayers.

 Of course, FCPS staff and leadership, targeted by these claims, were either put on paid leave or distracted from their core duties of educating FCPS students by the false claims and the lawsuits.
 It is impossible to ignore the emotional and reputational impact of hundreds of social media posts threatening prison sentences (and worse!) to innocent people involved in these allegations.
 It’s possible that the total costs of these allegations by Perez and associates could exceed seven figures when all of the damages and expenses are valued.